Australian Capital Territory: Territory government

-There is no level of local government below the Territory government as in the States and the functions associated with local government are carried out principally by the Transport Canberra and City Services Directorate.
-There is an indigenous voice to the ACT Government, called the Aboriginal and Torres Strait Islander Elected Body.
+There is no level of local government below the territory government as in the states and the functions associated with local government are carried out principally by the Transport Canberra and City Services Directorate.
+There is an indigenous voice to the ACT government, called the Aboriginal and Torres Strait Islander Elected Body.

-Despite the wide powers of the Territory government, the federal government continues to have power over the Territory.
-This includes an unused power to dissolve the Assembly and appoint a caretaker government in extraordinary circumstances.
+Despite the wide powers of the territory government, the federal government continues to have power over the territory.
+This includes an unused power to dissolve the assembly and appoint a caretaker government in extraordinary circumstances.
 The federal and territory governments share some officers, such as the Ombudsman.
-The federal parliament also retains the power to make any law for the Territory under section 122 of the Constitution and an exclusive power to legislate for the "seat of government".
+The federal parliament also retains the power to make any law for the territory under section 122 of the Constitution and an exclusive power to legislate for the "seat of government".
 Territory laws which conflict with federal law are inoperable to the extent of the inconsistency.
-Land in the Territory that is designated to be "National Land" under federal law remains under the control of the federal government, usually represented by the National Capital Authority.
+Land in the territory that is designated to be "National Land" under federal law remains under the control of the federal government, usually represented by the National Capital Authority.
 The federal parliament can disallow laws enacted by the Assembly by a joint resolution of both houses of Parliament, a power which replaced a federal executive veto in 2011.

 Judiciary and policing

-The judicial power of the Territory is exercised by the territory courts.
-These courts are the Supreme Court of the Australian Capital Territory, the Magistrates Court of the Australian Capital Territory and the ACT Civil and Administrative Tribunal.
-It is unique in that the territory does not have an intermediary court like other mainland states and territories; there is only the superior court and a court of summary jurisdiction.
+The judicial power of the territory is exercised by the territory courts.
+These are the Supreme Court of the Australian Capital Territory, the Magistrates Court of the Australian Capital Territory (with summary jurisdiction), and the ACT Civil and Administrative Tribunal.
 From 2001, appeals from the Supreme Court are heard by a panel of Supreme Court judges sitting as the Court of Appeal.
 The current Chief Justice is Lucy McCallum and the current Chief Magistrate is Lorraine Walker.

-The Federal Court has concurrent jurisdiction over civil matters arising under Territory law, a fact which has become increasingly important to the practice of defamation law across Australia.
+The Federal Court has concurrent jurisdiction over civil matters arising under territory law, a fact which has become increasingly important to the practice of defamation law across Australia.

 Policing services are provided by the ACT Policing unit of the Australian Federal Police under agreements between the territory government, the federal government, and the police force.
 Canberra had the lowest rate of crime of any capital city in Australia as of February 2019.

 Federal representation

-In Australia's Federal Parliament, the ACT is represented by five federal members: three members of the House of Representatives represent the Division of Bean, the Division of Canberra and the Division of Fenner, and it is one of only two territories to be represented in the Senate, with two Senators (the other being the Northern Territory).
-The Member for Bean and the ACT Senators also represent the constituents of Norfolk Island.
-The Member for Fenner and the ACT Senators also represent the constituents of the Jervis Bay Territory.
+In the Australian federal parliament, the territory is represented by three members of the House of Representatives, for the Division of Bean, the Division of Canberra and the Division of Fenner and two Senators.
+The member for Bean also represents voters of Norfolk Island while the member for Fenner also represent voters of the Jervis Bay Territory.
+Senators representing the ACT also represent voters of Norfolk Island and the Jervis Bay Territory.